 pecg package

-The Preprocessing class provides some routines for pre-filtering the ECG signal as well as estimating the signal quality. :param signal: the ECG signal as a ndarray, with shape (L, N) when L is the number of channels or leads and N i the number of samples. :param fs: The sampling frequency of the signal [Hz].
+• signal: the ECG signal as a ndarray, with shape (L, N) when L is the number of channels or leads and N is the number of samples.

 import pecg